matrix-org/matrix-spec-proposals/proposals/2882-tempered-transitive-trust.md

 ## Unstable prefix

-The new endpoints will be prefixed with `/unstable/mscxxxx` until they land in a released version of the spec, and event types should be prefixed with `org.matrix.mscxxxx.` instead of `m.`.
+The new endpoints will be prefixed with `/unstable/msc2882` until they land in a released version of the spec, and event types should be prefixed with `org.matrix.msc2882.` instead of `m.`.

-Clients can discover if a server supports this feature by checking for the `org.matrix.mscxxxx` unstable feature flag in `GET /versions`.
+Clients can discover if a server supports this feature by checking for the `org.matrix.msc2882` unstable feature flag in `GET /versions`.